 - If you are traveling in the last days of her pregnancy so be prepared to have some puppies around when you are coming back.

-- If your dog suffers from travel anxiety then it might not be a very good idea to make her travel while she is pregnant.
+- If your dog suffers from travel anxiety, it might not be a very good idea to travel while she is pregnant.

 So, this is pretty much all you need to know about your pregnant dog.
 Happy puppies!!